annjawn/ethereum-kickstart-react/README.md

-# A Weather app written on React, Redux
+# A Kickstart Crowdfunding App written in React and Solidity Smart Contracts